National Museum Belgrade – Serbian Medieval Art

 MEDIEVAL SERBIA

-Stefan Nemanja was the Grand Prince of the Serbian Grand Principality, from 1166 to 1196.
+Stefan Nemanja was the Grand Prince of the Serbian Grand Principality between 1166 to 1196.
 A member of the Vukanović dynasty, Nemanja founded the Nemanjić dynasty.
 He is remembered for his contribution to the Serbian culture and history.
-Additionally, he founded a state that would evolve into the Serbian Empire and the national church.
+Additionally, he founded a state that would evolve into the Serbian Empire and also the national church.

 He was introduced to Constantinopolitan art during his captivity under Emperor Manuel I Komnenos.
 Later, around 1175, he hired Byzantine masters – from either Constantinople or Thessaloniki.
 Those artists adhered to the classical, mature phase of the Komnenian period, with its stylization and also with strong contours and pathos.